DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Experiments

 We first conduct experiments using the \texttt{Messidor}~\cite{decenciere2014feedback} and \texttt{PALM}~\cite{55pk-8z03-19} datasets.
 The \texttt{Messidor} dataset was developed for analyzing diabetic retinopathy and comprises 540 normal and 660 diseased retinal images.
 For this dataset, we utilize 1136 images fovea locations provided by~\cite{gegundez2013locating}.
 The \texttt{PALM} dataset was released for the Pathologic Myopia Challenge (PALM) 2019, which contains 400 images with fovea locations annotated.
 Of these, 213 images are pathologic myopia images, and the remaining 187 are normal retina images.
 For fairness of comparison, we follow the same data split as in the existing studies~\cite{xie2020end} and \cite{song2022bilateral}.

-We also use a large-scale dataset (4103 images, named \texttt{Tisu}) which is collected from our cooperating hospital.
-All data have been desensitized with patients’ personal information removed.
+Furthermore, we use a large-scale dataset (4103 images, named \texttt{Tisu}) which is a subset of data derived from a previously approved study, consists only of de-identified images to ensure subject privacy and data protection.
+Our current research accesses these images, maintaining confidentiality and ethical compliance.
+No identifiable subject information is included in the dataset used.
 Compared to the \texttt{Messidor} and \texttt{PALM} datasets, \texttt{Tisu} is more challenging as it contains a larger number of fundus images with various abnormalities besides hemorrhages, microaneurysms, and exudates.
 The ground-truth fovea centers are determined by averaging the labels provided by three medical experts.
 The dataset is split into training and testing sets in a 4:1 ratio.

-One of our main contributions is the considerable reduction in FLOPs and GPU usage of our proposed Bilateral-Fuser.
-Specifically, compared to the previous state-of-the-art Bilateral-ViT~\cite{song2022bilateral}, our proposed Bilateral-Fuser consumes approximately $0.25$ times FLOPs, 0.48 times GPU usage during training and 0.5 times GPU usage during inference.
-To evaluate whether the performance of Bilateral-ViT is caused by its large computational requirements, we have introduced a light version, Bilateral-ViT/Lit (\ie, Bi-ViT/Lit in Table \ref{table-lit}).
-The basic architecture of Bilateral-ViT has been maintained, but we have reduced the number of middle channels in every convolutional block by half and decreased the number of tokens from $32\times32$ to $8\times8$.
-In this case, Bilateral-ViT/Lit has comparable FLOPs and GPU usage to our Bilateral-Fuser for a fair evaluation.
+One of our main contributions is the considerable reduction in FLOPs and GPU usage of our proposed DSFN.
+Specifically, compared to the previous state-of-the-art Bilateral-ViT~\cite{song2022bilateral}, our proposed DSFN consumes approximately 25\% FLOPs, 48\% GPU usage during training and 50\% GPU usage during inference.
+To assess whether the performance of Bilateral-ViT is influenced by its high computational requirements, we also introduce a light version, Bilateral-ViT/Lit (\ie, Bi-ViT/Lit in Table \ref{table-lit}).
+The basic architecture of Bilateral-ViT is retained, but we reduce the number of middle channels in each convolutional block by half and decrease the number of tokens from $32\times32$ to $8\times8$.
+In this case, Bilateral-ViT/Lit demonstrates comparable FLOPs and GPU usage to our DSFN, ensuring a fair evaluation.